How to Know Hizb in Quran

 Prostration in the Quran

-The Quran contains 15 specific verses where Muslims are encouraged to perform Sujud al-Tilawah (prostration of recitation).
+Knowing how to know hizb in Quran also includes awareness 15 specific verses where Muslims are encouraged to perform Sujud al-Tilawah (prostration of recitation).
 This act is a beautiful way to demonstrate submission and reverence to Allah, and it’s recommended to prostrate when these verses are recited or heard.

 “Indeed, those who are near your Lord are never too proud to worship Him.
 They glorify Him and prostrate to Him.”